wp-plugins/recently-edited-content-widget/readme.txt

 * Fixed PHP warning when WP_DEBUG is true.

 = 0.2.8 =
-* Updated html input type number to have min and max attributes.
+* Updated HTML input type number to have min and max attributes.

 = 0.2.7 =
 * Updated permissions check.
 The widget does not get added with `wp_add_dashboard_widget` unless the current user can `edit_posts` or `edit_others_posts`.